 Is Scotland safe for solo female travellers?
 Yes!
 Scotland is an incredible place for solos.
-Is it safe to travel to Scotland?
-Yes!
 The locals are friendly, the country is safe and the scenery is breathtaking.
 That’s why I've given it 5 out of 5 stars.
 Edinburgh is incredibly friendly; just spend a night in any bar and you’ll soon be chatting with the locals.

 There are plenty of places to solo travel Scotland.
 Nowhere is really out of bounds and Scotland gives you as much solitude or social activity as you search for.
 Solo hiking Scotland is safe but you may want to ensure you don’t venture too far off the beaten track in case of any injuries.

 Scotland does live up to its stereotype with Haggis on all the menus and Bagpipes playing, one of the reasons to solo travel in Scotland (in Edinburgh at least).
-Edinburgh loves fireworks so expect to see some displays during their festivals and New Year (which they call Hogmannay).
+Edinburgh loves fireworks so expect to see some displays during their festivals and New Year (which they call Hogmanay).

 Places To Visit in Scotland

 Although it is part of the United Kingdom, Scotland borders England and is situated in the north of Great Britain.
 It’s known for its friendly locals, stunning landscapes and good seafood.
 Scotland remains very natural and untouched and even Loch Ness isn’t touristy.